 Live greenery always adds some vibrancy to wedding decor.
-This DIY has you putting any potted plant of your choosing in a simple paper bag and decorating the bag with a twill tape bow.
+This DIY project has you putting any potted plant of your choosing in a simple paper bag and decorating the bag with a twill tape bow.
 The bag adds a simple and organic look, and it can cover cheap plastic nursery pots.
 You can easily coordinate the bow with your wedding colors.Continue to 6 of 21 below.

 06 of 21

 Mason jars are a popular and versatile item to use at wedding receptions.
 And this DIY project really dresses them up.
 All you need is some glue and glitter to apply to the jars and make them sparkle.
 Add some real or fake flowers, and you have a cheap wedding centerpiece that looks high-end.Continue to 7 of 21 below.

 Here's a unique wedding centerpiece design that uses citrus fruit as a vase for flowers.
 Simply cut a small circle into the top of a grapefruit or an orange, remove about two inches deep of the flesh, and replace it with a piece of craft foam.
 Then, stick flower stems into the foam for a centerpiece that smells amazing with citrus and floral notes.Continue to 8 of 21 below.

 Paper is inexpensive and unassuming.
 But when you add some beautiful cutouts to it, glue or tape it together in a tube shape, and insert an LED candle inside, paper can turn into a magical lantern.
 You really can let your imagination run wild with these lanterns, choosing specific colors and designs to match your style.Continue to 9 of 21 below.